19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) the person to whom those moneys are to be transferred or paid under section 27B shall be entitled to those moneys.

+### Provisions relating to moneys transferred or paid to spouse’s or sibling’s special account on death

+19A\.—(1) Any moneys —

+(a) transferred by a member to his spouse’s or sibling’s special account under section 18(3)(a); or

+(b) paid by any person into his spouse’s or sibling’s special account under section 18(3)(b),

+shall be deemed to be contributions for the purposes of this Act, and shall not form part of the moneys payable out of the Fund on the death of the spouse or sibling, as the case may be.

+(2) Subject to subsections (3) and (4), on the death of the spouse or sibling, the moneys transferred or paid under section 18(3), or the balance thereof, shall be credited to the account from which it was transferred or to the account of the person who made the payment, as the case may be.

+(3) Where any moneys transferred or paid by a member to the special account of his spouse or sibling under section 18(3) are transferred or paid to any person under section 27B —

+(a) subsection (2) shall not apply to those moneys; and

+(b) the person to whom those moneys have been transferred or paid under section 27B shall be entitled to retain those moneys on the death of the spouse or sibling, as the case may be.

+(4) Where the Board has received notice, in accordance with any regulations made under section 77(1), that any moneys transferred or paid by a member to the special account of his spouse or sibling under section 18(3) are to be transferred or paid to any person under section 27B, and the Board has not, at the time of receipt of the notice, credited those moneys to the account of the member under subsection (2) —

+(a) subsection (2) shall not apply to those moneys; and

+(b) the person to whom those moneys are to be transferred or paid under section 27B shall be entitled to those moneys.

+[40/2007 wef 01/01/2008]

 ### Withdrawals

-20\.—(1) Upon an application for the withdrawal of the sum of money standing to the credit of a member of the Fund by a person entitled thereto under section 15, the Board may authorise the payment to the applicant of such sum as the member is entitled to withdraw from the Fund and any interest calculated in accordance with section 12(2) up to the date of the authorisation or, if the applicant is a nominee appointed in accordance with section 25(1), such portion of the sum as he is nominated to receive.
+20\.—(1) Upon an application for the withdrawal of the sum of money standing to the credit of a member of the Fund by a person entitled thereto under section 15, the Board may authorise the payment to the applicant of such sum as the member is entitled to withdraw from the Fund and any interest calculated in accordance with section 6(4) and (4B) up to the date of the authorisation or, if the applicant is a nominee appointed in accordance with section 25(1), such portion of the sum as he is nominated to receive.

 [57/2007 wef 01/01/2008]